England in the High Middle Ages: Warfare

 Anglo-Norman warfare was characterised by attritional military campaigns, in which commanders tried to raid enemy lands and seize castles in order to allow them to take control of their adversaries' territory, ultimately winning slow but strategic victories.
 Pitched battles were occasionally fought between armies but these were considered risky engagements and usually avoided by prudent commanders.
 The armies of the period comprised bodies of mounted, armoured knights, supported by infantry.
 Crossbowmen become more numerous in the twelfth century, alongside the older shortbow.
 At the heart of these armies was the familia regis, the permanent military household of the king, which was supported in war by feudal levies, drawn up by local nobles for a limited period of service during a campaign.
 Mercenaries were increasingly employed, driving up the cost of warfare, and adequate supplies of ready cash became essential for the success of campaigns.

 Naval forces played an important role during the Middle Ages, enabling the transportation of troops and supplies, raids into hostile territory and attacks on enemy fleets.
 English naval power became particularly important after the loss of Normandy in 1204, which turned the English Channel from a friendly transit route into a contested and critical border region.

 Although a small number of castles had been built in England during the 1050s, after the conquest the Normans began to build timber motte and bailey and ringwork castles in large numbers to control their newly occupied territories.
-During the twelfth century the Normans began to build more castles in stone, with characteristic square keeps that supported both military and political functions.
+During the 12th century the Normans began to build more castles in stone, with characteristic square keeps that supported both military and political functions.
 Royal castles were used to control key towns and forests, whilst baronial castles were used by the Norman lords to control their widespread estates; a feudal system called the castle-guard was sometimes used to provide garrisons.
-Castles and sieges continued to grow in military sophistication during the twelfth century.
+Castles and sieges continued to grow in military sophistication during the 12th century.

 Culture

 Art

-The Norman conquest introduced northern French artistic styles, particular in illuminated manuscripts and murals, and reduced the demand for carvings.
-In other artistic areas, including embroidery, the Anglo-Saxon influence remained evident into the twelfth century, and the famous Bayeux Tapestry is an example of older styles being reemployed under the new regime.
+The Conquest introduced northern French artistic styles, particular in illuminated manuscripts and murals, and reduced the demand for carvings.
+In other artistic areas, including embroidery, the Anglo-Saxon influence remained evident into the 12th century, and the famous Bayeux Tapestry is an example of older styles being reemployed under the new regime.
 Stained glass had been introduced into Anglo-Saxon England.
 Very few examples of glass survive from the Norman period, but there are a few examples that survive from minor monasteries and parish churches.
-The largest collections of twelfth-century stained glass at the Cathedrals of York and Canterbury.
+The largest collections of 12th-century stained glass at the Cathedrals of York and Canterbury.